History with Politics BA (Hons)

 Employers from every area of industry value history and politics graduates.
 When you complete the course, you'll have the ability to analyse and manage large amounts of information, communicate effectively, research in groups or independently, and write in a concise and informative way.

-Previous graduates have gone on to pursue role in areas such as:
+Previous graduates have gone on to pursue a role in areas such as:

 - the heritage sector